-Ancient Achievements provides continued word practice using core activities of marking letter patterns, copywork, and dictation while gradually increasing reading level.
-Students will read about fascinating topics from long ago, like cave paintings, Viking ships, and the travels of Marco Polo.
+Ancient Achievements provides continued word practice using core activities of chunking, copywork, and dictation while gradually increasing the reading level.
+Students will read about fascinating topics from long ago, such as cave paintings, Viking ships, and the travels of Marco Polo.
 At the same time, students are introduced to interesting facts about word roots and more advanced word patterns.
 It is designed as a bridge to the next stage of spelling.